The Clinical Documentation Improvement Specialist's Guide to ICD-10, 2nd Edition

 ABOUT THE AUTHORS

-Jennifer Avery is a senior regulatory specialist with HCPro, Inc., in Danvers, Mass., and serves as a lead instructor for a number of its Certified Coder Boot Camps® and ICD-10 Basics Boot Camps®.
-As a member of the Revenue Cycle Institute, Avery works with hospitals, medical practices, and other healthcare providers on a wide range of coding-related issues and educational efforts.
+Jennifer Avery, CCS, CPC-H, CPC, CPC-I, is a senior regulatory specialist with HCPro, and serves as a lead instructor for the Certified Coder Boot Camp®, the Certified Coder Boot Camp®-Online Version, the Certified Coder Boot Camp®-Inpatient Version, and HCPro's ICD-10 Basics Boot Camp®.
+As a member of the Revenue Cycle Institute, Avery works with hospitals, medical practices, and other healthcare providers on a wide range of coding-related issues with a particular focus on coding education.

 Published: May 2013